Do cops have to read Miranda Rights if they arrest me for DUI?

-Many people incorrectly believe that if you are arrested for a California DUI…and the police don’t read you your “Miranda rights”…that your DUI charges will automatically be dismissed.
-The fact, however, is that absent very specific circumstances, Miranda rights are generally not required as a part of a California DUI investigation.
+Many people incorrectly believe that if you are arrested for a California DUI, and the police don’t read you your “Miranda rights,” your DUI charges will automatically be dismissed.
+The fact, however, is that absent particular circumstances, Miranda rights are generally not required as a part of a California DUI investigation.

-If you do find yourself in a situation where (1) you are arrested, and (2) the officer begins questioning you without “reading you your rights”, your California DUI defense attorney will most likely prevail in a motion to have any statements you make excluded from evidence.
-But if both of those requirements aren’t satisfied, any incriminating statements that you make will be admissible against you.
+If you do find yourself in a situation where (1) you are arrested, and (2) the officer begins interrogating you without “reading you your rights,” your California DUI defense attorney will most likely prevail in a motion to have any statements you make excluded from evidence.
+But if both of those requirements are not satisfied, any incriminating statements that you make will be admissible against you.

 A former Los Angeles prosecutor, attorney Neil Shouse graduated with honors from UC Berkeley and Harvard Law School (and completed additional graduate studies at MIT).
 He has been featured on CNN, Good Morning America, Dr Phil, Court TV, The Today Show and Court TV.
 Mr Shouse has been recognized by the National Trial Lawyers as one of the Top 100 Criminal and Top 100 Civil Attorneys.

 Mistakes within a police report can significantly impact a DUI case – and could potentially result in the case getting dismissed or the accused getting acquitted at trial.
 Errors on a police report could show any of the following: no basis or probable cause for an initial stop (that led to the DUI), police made inconsistent, ...

 Suppose the police arrest a person for a California DUI and also have a “reasonable suspicion” that the suspect was engaged in criminal activity.
 In that case, the police can search the party’s car and its contents.
 In doing so, they may find illegal weapons.
 A prosecutor can then charge the person with both DUI ...